-The moment you step onto the property at Desa Seni, preferably barefoot, a feeling of relaxation begins to set in.
+The moment you step onto the property at Desa Seni village resort, preferably barefoot, a feeling of relaxation begins to set in.
 This conscious community brought back fond memories of my time teaching at Hariharalaya Retreat Center in Cambodia where Integral Yoga is taught as a science of living, encompassing everything from your own self-care to the way you interact with the world.

 Desa Seni is located in Canggu, on the South coast of Bali providing easy access to the beach as well as the lush green paddy fields.
 It is just over 30 mins by taxi from Denpasar Airport.